• Skip to content

 GP or paediatrician

-Some babies and children are very difficult to settle and to get to sleep, no matter what you try.
-If this sounds like your situation, your baby might also benefit from seeing a paediatrician, particularly one who specialises in sleep and settling in babies and children.
+Some babies and toddlers are very difficult to settle and get to sleep, no matter what you try.
+If this sounds like your situation, your child might also benefit from seeing a paediatrician, particularly one who specialises in settling and sleep in babies and toddlers.
 You could start by talking to your GP.
 They can refer you to a paediatrician and also check for any health or developmental concerns.

 Early parenting centres around Australia